-An effective launch programme by the manufacturers emphasised that Halon 1211 was an all-purpose, efficient medium suitable for any class of fire due to:
+An effective launch program by the manufacturers emphasised that Halon 1211 was an all-purpose, efficient medium suitable for any class of fire due to:

 - Its rapid knockdown

-Most of these were reasonable claims but, in fact, Halon 1211 was not as good as some other extinguishers in dealing with Class A fires and its use outdoors could be less than effective.
-But in the right environment and correctly used Halon 1211 was a very useful addition to the armoury of the professional and non-professional firefighter particularly in aircraft, in the computer and telecommunications industries, with the military and a whole host of other applications in transport, hospitals and the emergency services.
+Most of these were reasonable claims but Halon 1211 was not as good as some other extinguishers in dealing with Class A fires and its use outdoors could be less than effective.
+In the right environment, and correctly used, Halon 1211 was a very useful addition to the armoury of the professional and non-professional firefighter particularly in the aircraft industries, computer and telecommunications industries, with the military and a whole host of other applications in transport, hospitals and the emergency services.

 The total number of Halon 1211 extinguishers produced is not known, certainly many hundreds of thousands.
-They quickly gained in popularity under the weight of promotional activity carried out by the manufacturer and the portable extinguisher producers.
+They quickly gained in popularity under the weight of promotional activities carried out by the manufacturers and the portable extinguisher producers.
 In some European countries, Halon 1211 extinguishers outsold all other types based on claims relating to their multi-purpose capability.